Greece runestones: Småland

-There was only one rune stone in Småland that mentioned Greece (see Sm 46, below).
+Only one rune stone in Småland mentioned Greece (see Sm 46, below).

 Sm 46

 Runestone Sm 46 (location) was in the style RAK and it was 2.05 m high and 0.86 m wide.

 The stone was already in a ruined state when Rogberg depicted the stone in 1763.
 Rogberg noted that it had been used as a bridge across a brook and because of this the runes had been worn down so much that most of them were virtually illegible, a statement that is contradicted by later depictions.
 Since the runestone had passed unnoticed by the runologists of the 17th century, it is likely that it was used as a bridge.
 In a traveller's journal written in 1792 by Hilfeling, the bottom part of the stone is depicted for the first time, though the artist does not appear to have realised that the two parts belonged together.
 In 1822, Liljegren arrived to depict it.
 A surviving yet unsigned drawing is attributed to Liljegren (see illustration).
 In 1922, the runologist Kinander learnt from a local farmer that some 40 years earlier, the runestone had been seen walled into a bridge that was part of the country road, and the inscription had been upwards.
 Someone had decided to remove the runestone from the bridge and put it beside the road.
 Kinander wanted to see the stone and was shown a large worn down stone in the garden of Eriksstad.
-However, according to Kinander it was not possible to find any remaining runes on what was supposed to be the runestone.
+However, Kinander noted it was not possible to find any remaining runes on what was supposed to be the runestone.